shafwanur/thd-ss25-cv-project/README.md

    ```bash
    python preprocess.py
    ```
-   Converts raw labels to the required intermediate format.
+   Extract from all the labels the ones relevant to us (images just downloaded).

 3. **Convert to YOLO format**
    ```bash